Skip to content

 lims-exporter-api.sh + nsc-exporter.sh + filelock-exporter-api.sh

-Features: fully automated; priority based; backup pipelines automated; transfering backup pipeline results to TSD is also automated; This uses S3 API to transfer data to TSD; data are written to s3 api endpoint.
+Features: fully automated; priority based; backup pipelines automated; transferring backup pipeline results to TSD is also automated; This uses S3 API to transfer data to TSD; data are written to the S3 API endpoint.

-5. Strategy to choose a single sample in reanalysis by lims-exporter-api when multiple samples match the sample ID
+5. Strategy to choose a single sample in reanalysis via lims-exporter-api when multiple samples match the sample ID

-The samples in the following projects will be ignored: - a predefined list of projects (e.g. test projects for testing various lab settings) - projects containing 'test' - reanalyse projects - whole genome sequencing projects - projects with improper name (should be in the format: Diag-excapXX-YYYY-MM-DD)
+The samples in the following projects will be ignored: - a predefined list of projects (e.g. test projects for testing various lab settings) - projects whose name contains the word 'test' - reanalysis projects - whole genome sequencing projects - projects with improper name (should be in the format: Diag-excapXX-YYYY-MM-DD)

 When sending to 'Manager review', lims-exporter-api will include the whole list of projects and samples to help the lab find the correct one.